On Memorial Day I cannot help but think of this excerpt from Wendell Berry’s novel Jayber Crow:

 We hope we are learning to have a memory that teaches us faith, hope, and love.
 Faith that is an abiding trust in Jesus who died and also rose from the grave, defeating death.
 Hope that God will raise us up also and will put the world right again.
 And love that compels us to serve, forgive, pray, have mercy, and seek justice like Jesus.

 We hope we remember Jesus—his life, death, resurrection, and coming again—in a way that helps us live in a reality where love is more powerful than violence.
-In our sanctuary we have a large cross at the front of the room reminding us that the cross, an instrument of death employed by fear, is puny in comparison to God’s great love.
+In our sanctuary we have a cross at the front of the room reminding us that the cross, an instrument of death employed by fear, is puny in comparison to God’s great love.

 Our memory also serves to fund an imagination of a future where nations do not learn war anymore.
-This is more than a wistful longing.
+This is more than wishful thinking.
 It is the future we hope for and expect is surely coming.
 So we practice ways of peace making and gentleness, seeking to live without enemies.
 We work to find ways to end to the cycle of offering young men and women as sacrifices again and again on the altar of war.
 Jesus’ once-and-for-all sacrifice is sufficient for ultimate freedom and peace.

 The flag out front makes me grateful for this country I call home.
 Seeing it, I’m struck by the incredible bravery and love of country that compels my brother and so many like him to enlist in a service that can and does send them off to war.
 They teach me about honor, discipline, fidelity, and selflessness.